microsoft/MLOS/README.md

 - describe a space of context, parameters, their ranges, constraints, etc. and result objectives
 - an "optimizer" service abstraction (e.g. `register()` and `suggest()`) so we can easily swap out different implementations methods of searching (e.g. random, BO, etc.)
+- provide some helpers for automating optimization experiment runner loops and data collection

-For both design requires intend to reuse as much OSS libraries as possible.
+For these design requirements we intend to reuse as much from existing OSS libraries as possible.

 ## Getting Started